|

 Where can I walk safely in Ho Chi Minh City?

-Government has done a nice job in recent years of keeping the sidewalks in District 1 and 3 clear to allow a better walking experience for travelers.
-If you are looking at walking around downtown areas, we still recommend wearing comfortable sneakers as some of the pavement is still under construction and a bit uneven.
+The government has done a nice job in recent years of keeping the sidewalks in Districts 1 and 3 clear to improve travelers’ walking experiences.
+However, if you are looking to walk around downtown areas, we recommend wearing comfortable sneakers, as some of the pavement is still under construction and a bit uneven.

 How to Eat Local Food Safely?

 One of the exciting experiences that anyone traveling to another country has is tasting local food.
 Vietnamese cuisine is a rich and important part of Vietnamese culture.
-Ho Chi Minh city has a lot of food hawkers and small local restaurants that serve up great delicious Vietnamese food.
-This creates an issue when travellers want to eat the local cuisine but aren’t sure how to navigate food vendors to choose the right one in terms of food safety.
-One common misconception among a lot of travellers is that the locals in a country don’t get sick from dirty food.
-This couldn’t be further from the truth, we all get sick from dirty food unless you are Superwoman.
-As a local, we know what to look for in street food hawkers and small restaurants to avoid eating food that could make our stomachs upset.
+Ho Chi Minh City has a lot of food hawkers and small local restaurants that serve great, delicious Vietnamese food.
+This creates an issue when travelers want to eat the local cuisine but aren’t sure how to navigate food vendors to choose the right one in terms of food safety.
+One common misconception among a lot of travelers is that the locals in a country don’t get sick from dirty food.
+This couldn’t be further from the truth, everyone gets sick from dirty food unless you are Superwoman or Superman.
+The locals know what to look for in street food hawkers and small restaurants to avoid eating food that could upset our stomachs.

 Is Ho Chi Minh CIty Safe when it comes to eating street food